OwenPauptit/OwenPauptit.github.io/CsPage.md

 ## [C# Projects](README.md)

 I decided in March 2020, that for my A level coursework a language like C# or Java would be more suitable.
 I chose C# due to my familiarity with visual studio from my experience with C++.
-I initially found the classes in C# confusing after programming for a few months in C++, so started off by creating some simple [text-based programs that run in the console](#text-based-programs).
+I started off by creating some simple [text-based programs that run in the console](#text-based-programs).
+In May 2020, I picked up [Xamarin](#xamarin) for android and made a few apps.

 #### Text-based Programs